1. Home

 2. Click on the name of the user you would like to edit.

-3. Click Hourly Rates, then enter the amount of hours in the Max Hours / Week field.
+3. Click Wages, then enter the amount of hours in the Max Hours / Week field.

 4. Click Save User to finish.